Pa. gives update on COVID-19 cases, vaccinations for Tuesday

 Federal data representing all 67 counties:

-- According to the CDC, as of Monday, July 19, Pennsylvania ranks 5th among all 50 states for total doses administered.
+- According to the CDC, as of Tuesday, July 27, Pennsylvania ranks eighth among all 50 states for total doses administered.

 Statewide data representing the 66 counties within the Department of Health’s vaccine jurisdiction: